 How long does GIM last?

-GIM lasts pretty long time in room temperature if stored in air tight containers, like Glass Lock as pictured above.
-If air or moisture gets in, GIM will get soft, like wet paper and will not be crunchy.
-Properly stored ones will keep for about two weeks before oil gets rancid, but I doubt they will last that long if your kids have it their way.
+GIM lasts a pretty long time at room temperature if stored in airtight containers, like Glass Lock as pictured above.
+If air or moisture gets in, GIM will get soft, like wet paper, and will not be crunchy.
+Properly stored ones will keep for about two weeks before the oil gets rancid, but I doubt they will last that long if your kids have it their way.

 So, are you ready to roast some seaweed?

 Turn on your favorite Netflix movie or your favorite Korean Drama series and let’s make GIM!
 Grab your kids and let them help you.
 They’ll have fun making their own snack.
 Don’t worry; your part will come later.

 To make roasted Nori, gather up your ingredients and supplies.

 First, you need a cookie sheet.
 This is what you will put the seaweed on after you roast it.